shan5742/log/October/Ocotber16th.md

 - installed laravel

 Now time to play around and familiarise myself with laravel.
 Will write a blog post later with more of my thoughts.

+---

+Also, looking into bash scripts and will make a script to install LAMP on Linux, I have already installed LAMP stack on 3 seperate occasions and it is becoming tedious, so having a script for this makes sense and is a good skill to have.